ITA Airways: 2025

 On 30 March, at the start of the summer schedule, ITA Airways moved its operations at Frankfurt Airport from Terminal 2 into Terminal 1; and from Terminal 1 into Terminal 2 at Munich Airport to be under one roof with other Lufthansa Group and Star Alliance Airlines.
-Also in February, a photo emerged on Twitter showing an ITA Airbus A350 painted with the slogan "Inspired by Alitalia."
+Also in February, a photo emerged on X showing an ITA Airbus A350 painted with the slogan "Inspired by Alitalia."

 On 2 April, it was reported that ITA Airways has officially received clearance from the Star Alliance Chief Executive Board (CEB) to initiate the integration process into the airline alliance.
-The expected date of joining will be in early 2026 as a full member.
+The expected date of joining would be in early 2026 as a full member.

+2026

+On 1 April 2026, ITA joined Star Alliance as the alliance's 26th member.
+ITA's Volare loyalty programme also ended on 31 March, and ITA Airways joined Miles & More, Lufthansa's loyalty programme, as a fully integrated partner, as of 1 April.

+In May 2026, Lufthansa announced it was exercising its option to buy another 49% of the airline and expected the transaction to be complete in early 2027, taking its ownership stake to 90%.
+Lufthansa holds an option to buy the last 10% in 2028.

 Corporate affairs

 Business trends

-The key trends of ITA Airways are (as of the financial year ending 31 December):
+The key trends for ITA Airways are (as of the end of the calendar year):